techworldwithmurali/devops-real-time-projects-bootcamp/Tools Installation Steps/Step-by-Step Guide to Installing Jenkins on Linux.md

 #### Step 19: Create the A Record in Route 53

-Create an A record in Route 53 to point to the Jenkins load balancer.
+Create an A record in Route 53 to point to the Jenkins Internal load balancer.

 **Record Name:** `jenkins.techworldwithmurali.in`